 Sainte Foy Average Snow And Weather Conditions

-Sainte Foy has a particularly strong reputation for its powder snow, which typically remains untracked for days after a fall because of the north-west facing slopes, the shelter provided by the trees and, despite the resort’s growing fame, the usual lack of skiers about to ski it out.
+Sainte Foy has a particularly strong reputation for its powder snow, which typically remains untracked for days after a fall because of the north-west facing slopes, the shelter provided by the trees and, despite the resort’s growing fame, the usual lack of skiers around to take advantage of it.